wasay/udacity-p1-movies/README.md

 0. Under this project's folder, open "entertainment_center.py" in Python Shell.
 0. Run the program with pressing "F5" or from menu "Run" then "Run Module".
 0. Once a web page is loaded in the browser.
-0. You can select a individual movie to click on to watch it's Trailer.
+0. You can mouseover and click on a individual movie poster to watch it's Trailer if available.
+0. You can also directly view the processed html file <a href="my_favorite_movies.html">my_favorite_movies</a> if needed.